dfirence/research-chrome/codelab-extensions/lab-1-hello-world/README.md

 * You have to refresh the extension to see the custom `default_title` value show up as a tooltip

 * You can customize the size of the popup by using native CSS `height` and `width` attributes in the structure of the html page: `popoup.html`

+* Icons:  When you do not provide an icon to the extension folder, the Chrome Browser auto creates a 16x16 icon for you.